 Accepted papers will be given a 15 minute presentation slot at the conference and will be archived in the ACM Digital Library.

-Posters, Artifacts, and Short Talks
+Posters, Demos, and Short Talks

 Submission Deadline: June 3, 2019 (23:59 GMT)